 ABM has seen something of a boost since the introduction of GDPR in May 2019.
 Marketing has moved away from “the spray and pray” approach which saw companies target whole mailing lists in the hope that maybe one or two businesses out of hundreds would convert.
 Coupled with relentless competition, companies must now have a far more targeted and more intelligent strategy as they look to win business and continue to grow.

 It is for these reasons that ABM has seen such an incredible surge over the past few years.
-In fact, according to this survey 71% of B2B organizations are using ABM with 83% claiming ABM improves engagement with target accounts.
+In fact, according to this survey 71% of B2B organisations are using ABM with 83% claiming ABM improves engagement with target accounts.
 A clear signal of the efficacy of ABM.

 Now, whilst ABM can be an incredibly impactful way to market, it requires planning and a good handle on data.
 This includes a clear and nuanced understanding of your targeted accounts and the different people within those accounts, and how they engage with you – knowledge that can be gained through desk research and a number of technologies including CRM, Marketing Automation, web tracking etc. Requiring serious behind the scenes work, what it’s important to consider when creating an ABM strategy is that you need focus, good quality data, a clear understanding of your value proposition and a method of tracking the ROI.
 One of the main ways of accomplishing this is through having an effective and functioning CRM that allows you to segment your data down to a granular level so you can gain an understanding into precisely what is working, what is converting and how to tailor a campaign to the precise needs of this demographic.

-Not only that, but Marketing Automation and CRM combined can make any campaign far more effective by enabling automation, personalized, relevant and timely communication with your prospects within a particular account as well as executing complex and tailored workflows/nurture programmes.
+Not only that, but Marketing Automation and CRM combined can make any campaign far more effective by enabling automation, personalised, relevant and timely communication with your prospects within a particular account as well as executing complex and tailored workflows/nurture programmes.

 Not forgetting, of course, that a CRM helps keep every staff member in the loop, allowing for your sales and marketing team to work closely together as they aim to achieve a common goal.
 Working in unison, you are able to help ensure that your content is engaging and targeted towards your chosen demographic.